inglkruiz/inglkruiz.github.io/content/blog/angular-material-reusable-autocomplete/index.md

 ---
-title: Custom Angular Material Input Autocomplete form control
+title: Reusable Angular Material Input Autocomplete form control
 date: "2019-12-22"
-description: "In this example I will use an Angular Material Autocomplete form control and show how to implement <strong>@angular/forms ControlValueAccessor</strong> interface to build a custom form control.
-The form control will display a message (like an option) while it waits for results and a message when no results were found, finally it will render any template for options found using <strong>TemplateRefs</strong>."
+description: "In this example I will use an Angular Material Autocomplete form control and show how to implement <strong>@angular/forms ControlValueAccessor</strong> interface to build a reusable form control.
+The form control will display a message (like an option) while it waits for results and a message when no results were found."
 ---

-Today I am going to build a reusable Angular Material Autocomplete form control component and show how to implement the `ControlValueAccessor` interface from **_@angular/forms_** package.
-Besides that, in order to be able to display any layout for the autocomplete result options I am going to use a **Dynamic Template Creation** with the `ngTemplateOutlet` directive.
+In this example I want to show you how to implement the `ControlValueAccessor` interface from **_`@angular/forms`_** package in order to build a reusable Form Control.

-This implementation comes from a real use case I had at my current job.
-The component works in Angular v8.
+Before starting I will ask you to open the following link > [Stackblitz - Reusable Angular Material Input Autocomplete form control](https://stackblitz.com/edit/angular-sbcm7h-oibfvx) where you will find the working example.
+Along this post I will describe briefly the approach I took and my reasoning about some decisions.

+## User Story

+As User I want to be able to search X article by its name and select it.

+#### Conditions:

+1. When: I type 3 or more characters matching the article's name I want to see a list of options to select one of them.
+2. When: The search is being carried out I want know it.
+3. When: The search has no results I want to know it.

+## Developer's decisions

+1. Each option must have an Identifier (with that value I will know when a provided option was selected) and a label/text (which will replace the written text by the user after selecting an option).
+2. The form control must not know how to perform the options' search.
+I would like to use the same component to search for Y, Z or W article (being Y, Z and W of different categories).
+The input's placeholder and the number of characters to trigger the search action must be configurable.
+3. Since I pretend to use this component to execute other searches I will make the minimum characters' length to trigger the search a component parameter.

+## Prerequisites

+1. An Angular project v8+ with [Angular Material installed](https://material.angular.io/guide/getting-started#install-angular-material).
+2. Knowledge on how to use [Angular Reactive Forms](https://angular.io/guide/reactive-forms).
+3. Knowledge about the `ControlValueAccessor` interface.
+What is its purpose?
+In case you do not know about this here is a good video where [@karaforthewin](https://twitter.com/karaforthewin) explains advance topics on Angular Forms and 2 different approaches to implement the interface.
+Also you can find some other examples (I found most of them use the approach of providing `NG_VALUE_ACCESSOR`, here I do not).

+## Let's Do It

+I will create an Angular Module to export the component.
+Since I want to use it in other places this will give some portability.
+Remember this module will require to have installed Angular Material.

 Let's scaffold a component using `angular-cli`: